Ivar Sandström

 Ivar Bernhard Sandström (September 18, 1889 — September 2, 1917) was a Swedish aviation pioneer and one of Sweden's earliest aviators.
 He became a cadet in 1905 and a lieutenant in 1911.
 In 1915 he was assigned to Dr Enoch Thulin's aviation school at Ljungbyhed to attend a pilot training course.
-After passing the examination he obtained the Swedish aviation diploma n° 30 issued by the Swedish Aeronautical Society.
+After passing the examination, he obtained the Swedish aviation diploma n° 30 issued by the Swedish Aeronautical Society.
 He then was assigned to the Navy's aviation department at Landskrona.
 He was killed during a flight over Malmö when he fell out of his plane.

 Biography

 Aviation pioneer

-Born in Visby, Sweden, he was the youngest son of seven children.
+Born in Visby, Sweden, Sandström was the youngest son of seven children.
 His parents were sea captain Bernhard Sandström and Maria Wilhelmina Hallin.
 Ivar's elder sisters Hildur and Alice married and had children while his brothers William, Henry and Charles went to sea.
 A younger sister died of diphtheria at the age of 9.
 Sandström became a navy officer: cadet in 1905 and sublieutenant in 1911.
 He then started to take an interest in aviation, which was still in its infancy.
 In summer 1915, he joined Enoch Thulin's flying school in southern Sweden.
 He was one of the first aviators to obtain the international flying licence, after passing the examination on August 31.
 He was promoted to lieutenant in 1915 and then flew continuously.
 He was known to be one of the country's most skillful, calm and experienced aviators.
-However, according to contemporary newspapers he had already had several accidents.
-Once the engine stopped and his aeroplane crashed at Nyhamn, Östgötacorrespondenten wrote.
+However, according to contemporary newspapers, he had already had several accidents.
+Once, the engine stopped and his aeroplane crashed at Nyhamn, Östgötacorrespondenten wrote.